Pawventures

 Washington State Ferries

 Washington State Ferries welcomes dogs on all routes.
 Dogs can ride on the outdoor decks (car deck or upper outdoor areas).
 Most passengers with dogs stay on the car deck or the outdoor observation areas.
+Ferry fares for dogs are free (foot passengers) or included with vehicle fare.
+Dogs must be on leash at all times on ferries.

 Best ferry routes for dogs: